Poland: The Unbreakable Spirit

 Program Cost & Financial Considerations

-The program fee is to be determined.
-Estimated program fee determined in mid-September.
+The estimated program fee is $3,025.
 The billing for the entire cost of this course is on the regular schedule with the CSB/SJU billing system for spring semester.
 Students participating in this course are eligible to apply all their state, federal, and institutional scholarships, grants, and loans to the cost of this course.
 While grants and scholarships do not increase based on the cost of the course, you may have access to additional loans.

 The program fee includes: